Contributing

 scripts/ # Workspace scripts (benchmarks, verification, release)

-docs-site/ # Documentation site (Fumadocs)All TypeScript packages are ESM ("type": "module") and use NodeNext module
+docs-site/ # Documentation site (Fumadocs)The TypeScript package is ESM ("type": "module") and uses NodeNext module

 resolution.
 The Python projects use pyproject.toml for dependency management.